ABOUT Our LAW Firm

 Dianna Rievaj, the founder of Highlander Law Group, is also ‘Mom’ to three young kids and a big dog.
 She understands that there usually aren’t enough hours in the day or dollars in the bank.
 She is always upfront and honest about the potential outcomes and the costs involved.
 Dianna’s clients will tell you she takes the time to really understand your goals then bends over backwards to achieve them.
 She goes out of her way to make sure you fully understand the process and she doesn’t use fancy legal jargon.

-Dianna has an honours Bachelor of Business degree and an MBA.
+In addition to her law degree Dianna has an honours Bachelor of Business degree from Bishops University and an MBA from Dalhousie University.
 Her business background allows her to stand in the shoes of her small business clients.
 She works with her clients to find a workable solution since sometimes the ‘ideal’ solution simply isn’t an option.

-Dianna has appeared before the Supreme Court of Nova Scotia, Provincial (Criminal) Court, Small Claims Court, Family Court, Bankruptcy Court, Traffic Court and the NS Labour Board.
+As a lawyer in Halifax, Dianna has appeared before the Supreme Court of Nova Scotia, Provincial (Criminal) Court, Small Claims Court, Family Court, Bankruptcy Court, Traffic Court and the Nova Scotia Labour Board.

 Briana C. O'Grady J.D.